How to Add Zero-Cost AI Features to Any Website Using Local Models

 -o StrictHostKeyChecking=no

-On the VPS, confirm /etc/ssh/sshd_config has:
+On the VPS, make sure /etc/ssh/sshd_config contains:

 AllowTcpForwarding yes